 In 2004 Brown and Dehlendorf began working with Comma-Q architects Ben Lloyd and Doug Minarik on the three buildings adjacent to the Cannery Building - the Hardware Building, the Warehouse Building, and the Granary Building - which now house restaurants, retail shops, and offices.
 Shortly after the project finished Doug moved to Portland, OR to begin his own architecture firm.

 “When the developers were able to buy the land next door with the old cannery building it was their idea to ‘get the band back together,’” explains Ben.
 “To have Doug involved and then Comma-Q as the local guys, it made sense to continue the theme of the revitalized Cannery District.”

-Everyone involved in the project agrees that the building’s historical roots and character are important to preserve.
+Everyone involved in the project agreed that the building’s historical roots and character were important to preserve.
 Ben remembers walking into the building in 1995, when the history was covered over by old metal.

 “I walked into that building and the structure of it, the proportion and just the way it felt was amazing.
 It’s like an agricultural cathedral,” he recalls.
 “Then I went to the fourth floor and slid open the old pea receiving door and the views were like: wow!”

 It was important to the developers and the architects to preserve as much of the original character of the building as possible.

 The building’s history also came with some challenges for architects and contractors.
 The original building was slightly slanted to allow gallons of water used to wash the peas to drain easily and quickly across the floors and out the sides of the building.
 Many of the original beams and stairs required refurbishing, and additional work needed to be done to bring the four-story timber building up to modern day codes.